My Fibroid Clinic

 Intramural Fibroids

 Intramural fibroids develop within the uterine muscle walls and are the most frequently encountered type of fibroid.
-Because of their position, they can expand and cause the womb to stretch.
-Typical symptoms are prolonged heavy periods lasting over 10 days, irregular bleeding between cycles, and pelvic or lower back discomfort.
+Because of their position deep in the uterine wall, they can expand over time and cause the womb to stretch and enlarge.
+Typical symptoms are prolonged heavy periods lasting over 10 days, irregular bleeding between cycles, pressure in the pelvic region, and persistent discomfort in the lower back or abdomen.

 Subserosal Fibroids

-Subserosal fibroids develop on the outer surface of the uterus, protruding into the pelvic or abdominal area.
-They may be connected to the uterus directly or by a slender stem known as a peduncle.
-Women with subserosal fibroids frequently face complications with nearby organs such as the bladder, rectum, or intestines.
+Subserosal fibroids develop on the outer surface of the uterus, protruding into the pelvic or abdominal area where they can grow large.
+They may be connected to the uterus directly or by a slender stem known as a peduncle, which allows mobility.
+Women with subserosal fibroids frequently face complications with nearby organs such as the bladder, rectum, or intestines, leading to symptoms like urinary frequency, constipation, or abdominal bloating.

 Submucosal Fibroids

-Submucosal fibroids extend into the inner lining of the uterus, known as the endometrium.
-These fibroids can appear alone or in groups and often lead to heavy menstrual bleeding, anemia, dizziness, and fainting.
-Additional symptoms commonly associated with submucosal fibroids include bleeding between periods, frequent or large blood clots, and pelvic or back pain.
-If these fibroids protrude considerably into the uterine cavity, they may be removed through the vagina with a hysteroscope by your OBGYN.
+Submucosal fibroids extend into the uterus’s inner lining, called the endometrium.
+They may appear alone or in clusters and often cause heavy bleeding, anemia, dizziness, and fainting.
+Other symptoms can include bleeding between periods, frequent or large clots, and pelvic or back pain.
+If these fibroids protrude significantly into the uterine cavity, they may be removed vaginally with a hysteroscope by your OBGYN.

 Pedunculated Fibroids